IanRichter/hexel-view/README.md

 - Any element can use the self-closing element syntax: `<element />`

 ## Embedded JavaScript expressions

+### Context
+Views are provided a context object that injects data into the view.
+Within templates this context object can be accessed via `this`, e.g. `this.items`.
+The context of a partial view is a merge of the global context data injected into the root view, and the locals injected into the partial view.

 ### Expression
 The expression will be evaluated, but not output to your template, allowing you to perform operations like you would in Javascript.
 Only a single expression is